babel/website/docs/parser.md

   to set this option to `true` to prevent the parser from prematurely complaining about undeclared exports that will be added later.

-- **createParenthesizedExpressions**: By default, the parser sets extra.parenthesized on the expression nodes.
-When this option is set to `true`, create `ParenthesizedExpression` AST nodes.
+- **createParenthesizedExpressions**: By default, the parser sets `extra.parenthesized` on the expression nodes.
+When this option is set to `true`, `ParenthesizedExpression` AST nodes are created instead.

 - **errorRecovery**: By default, Babel always throws an error when it finds some invalid code.
 When this option is set to `true`, it will store the parsing error and try to continue